camunda/camunda-docs-manual/content/installation/standalone-webapplication.md

 Download the Camunda standalone webapp matching your application server from our [download page](http://camunda.org/download).
 Enterprise subscription customers use the [enterprise download page](ref:/enterprise/#downloads).

-> Note: Make sure to download the right distribution for your existing application server.

 # Deploy